 Monitoring and tuning the size of the SQL statement cache

 If the size of the SQL statement cache is too small, performance problems can occur.
-You can monitor the effectiveness of the size of the SQL statement cache.
+You can monitor the effectiveness of the SQL statement cache.

 The following performance problems can occur: